UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: Results and Discussion

 \subsection{Bayesian model calibration using regression rate measurement data}

-In this section, we use the HMS surrogate model in conjunction with available experimental data (Fig. \ref{fig:expdata_calib}) to calibrate two key physical parameters of the DNS model: the latent heat of sublimation $l_v$ and the temperature exponent $b_{249}$.
-As described in Section 3.5, we apply Bayesian inference to calibrate these parameters while quantifying the associated uncertainty in model parameters.
-The prior distributions for the parameters are the same as used for the forward UQ, namely $ b_{249} \sim \mathcal{N}(2.54, 0.029) (-)$ and $l_v \sim \mathcal{N}(840890,4.91 \times 10^9) \frac{J}{kg}$.
-They are assumed normally distributed with the mean being the nominal default DNS value and a variance that results in the distribution covering values $\pm 25\%$ from that nominal value.
-The mean is taken from expert input and existing literature.
+In this section, we use the HMS surrogate model in conjunction with available experimental data (Fig. \ref{fig:expdata_calib}) to calibrate two key physical parameters of the DNS model: the latent heat of sublimation $l_v$ and the activation energy $E_1$.
+As described in Section 2.5, we apply Bayesian inference to calibrate these parameters while quantifying the associated uncertainty in model parameters.
+The chosen prior distributions for the parameters $ E_1 \sim \mathcal{N}(15610, 107.1) (cal/mol)$ and $l_v \sim \mathcal{N}(1e^6, 119369) \frac{J}{kg}$, which are wide enough to capture all possible values from literature \cite{SARI2014217}.
 To solve the Bayesian calibration problem, we employ the Random Walk Metropolis algorithm \cite{Haario1999}, a Markov Chain Monte Carlo (MCMC) method used to draw samples from the posterior distribution.
-To thoroughly explore the posterior distributions, we run 5 independent chains of 10,000 iterations each, starting from different initial points within the prior: both parameters at the edges of their feasible domain, both at their mean values, or one at the minimum and one at the maximum of their respective domains.
-The first 10\% of each chain is discarded as ``burn-in,’’ which is standard practice to allow the chain to converge towards the true posterior before sampling begins.
-Figs. \ref{fig:BC_lvchain_minlvminb}, \ref{fig:BC_bchain_minlvminb} present trace plots for one representative MCMC chain initialized with both parameters at the minimum of the prior range.
-Additionally, the autocorrelation plot (Fig. \ref{fig:BC_autocorr_minlvminb}) is provided as a diagnostic tool to assess the independence of the samples.
+To thoroughly explore the posterior distributions, we run 3 independent chains of 50,000 iterations each, starting from different initial points within the prior: both parameters at the minimum, mean, and maximum of their feasible domain.
+The first 20\% of each chain is discarded as ``burn-in,’’ which is standard practice to allow the chain to converge towards the true posterior before sampling begins.
+Figs. \ref{fig:E1_chain}, \ref{fig:lv_chain} present trace plots for one representative MCMC chain initialized with both parameters at the mean of the prior range.
+Additionally, the autocorrelation plot (Fig. \ref{fig:BCauto}) is provided as a diagnostic tool to assess the independence of the samples.
 As shown, samples spaced 60 iterations apart exhibit minimal correlation, indicating that the MCMC chain is progressing efficiently and producing low-correlated, independent samples, and that the chain has appropriately explored the posterior distribution.